pleabargain/EnglishHelpsYourCareer/english_resources.md

 - You should start reading children books in English
     - Cinderella
     - Harry Potter
+    - Play the dictionary game with your children and friends!
 - You should read out loud to your pets!
 - You should set up your computer's user interface in English.
 - You should take lessons with a native speaker.